jabunce/bunce-2018-cross-cultural-competence/README.md

 # bunce-2018-cross-cultural-competence
 files relating to the 2018 manuscript:

-Two paths to cross-cultural competence suggest one to cultural sustainability
+Two paths to cross-cultural competence, and one to cultural sustainability

 Steps to reproduce the analysis in this paper: